José Quintero: Career

 Quintero did not limit himself to the works of O'Neill.
 He directed over seventy productions by a great number of writers, including Truman Capote, Jean Cocteau, Thornton Wilder, Jean Genet and Brendan Behan.
 He also directed plays by Tennessee Williams, including the 1952 production of Summer and Smoke which made Geraldine Page a star and the short-lived 1968 production of The Seven Descents of Myrtle.

-In 1961, he directed Vivien Leigh and Warren Beatty in the film version of Williams's The Roman Spring of Mrs. Stone which brought Lotte Lenya an Academy Award nomination as Best Supporting Actress.
-In 1973, he also directed three one act plays at the Academy Playhouse in Lake Forest, Illinois.
+In 1961, he directed Vivien Leigh and Warren Beatty in the film version of Williams's The Roman Spring of Mrs. Stone, which brought Lotte Lenya Oscar and Golden Globe nominations for Best Supporting Actress.
+This was the only feature film directorial credit of Quintero's career, though he did have a handful of television directing credits.

+In 1973, he also directed three one-act plays at the Academy Playhouse in Lake Forest, Illinois.
 Hello From Bertha, Lady of Larkspur Lotion and The Orchestra.
 He chose a cast he said belonged on Broadway.
 The brilliant cast included Jeanie Columbo, Ralph Williams, Betty Miller, Nancy Wickwire, Charlotte Jones and Janet Dowd.
 In 1990, he directed Liv Ullmann in Noël Coward's Private Lives at the National Theatre in Oslo.
 He also directed operas for the Metropolitan Opera and the Dallas Opera.

-Quintero was a noted teacher and lectured on theatre and gave master classes in acting at the University of Houston and Florida State University.
-In 1996 he directed two early O'Neill plays, The Long Voyage Home and Ile, at the Provincetown Repertory Theater in Massachusetts.
+Quintero was a noted teacher and lectured on theatre and gave master classes in acting and directing at the University of Houston and Florida State University.
+In 1996, he directed two early O'Neill plays, The Long Voyage Home and Ile, at the Provincetown Repertory Theater in Massachusetts.

-Personal life

-Quintero battled alcoholism and with the help of his life partner, Nicholas Tsacrios, was able to defeat his addiction in the 1970s.
-He was diagnosed with throat cancer in 1987 that necessitated the removal of his larynx which ultimately led to his 1999 death at Memorial Sloan-Kettering Cancer Center in Manhattan.
-He remained active until nearly the end of his life.